 About me

-When in a consultancy capacity, I enjoy working in the resolution of complex problems with other people, in strategic or systems thinking mode.
-My role is an analyst and facilitator to find ways for improving policy and decision making under uncertainty in different sectors: natural resources; nature conservation; ecosystem management; environmental, coastal and urban planning; biodiversity; fisheries; tourism; and emergency aid.
-I have experience in facilitating and organizing (individually or collaboratively) social interaction in meetings and workshops, including controversial or competitive situations dominated by large power asymmetries or highly invested actors.
+In practice, I enjoy working on the resolution of complex problems with others.
+My role is that of an analyst and facilitator, finding ways to improve policy and decision-making under uncertainty to promote sustainability across sectors: natural resources; nature conservation; agriculture; ecosystem management; environmental, coastal, and urban planning; biodiversity; fisheries; tourism; and emergency aid.
+I have experience in facilitating and organizing (individually or collaboratively) social interaction in meetings and workshops, including situations dominated by large power asymmetries.

-You can get in touch with me through pfmendez@gmail.com, pfmendez@ingenio.upv.es or LinkedIn
+You can get in touch with me at pfmendez@gmail.com, pfmendez@ingenio.upv.es

 ORCID: 0000-0003-1825-6496